-Our flight was delayed getting into Athens, so we had to buy tickets for the Seajet 2.
+Our flight was delayed getting into Athens, so Eddie and I had to buy tickets for the Seajet 2.
 The circa 1980’s Seajet is a high-powered speedboat/ferry which would take us to Mykonos by nightfall.
 It travels fast and has airline-like accommodations and a coffee bar.
 We enjoyed the view of the startling blue waters as we skimmed across to Mykonos.

 Discovering Downtown Mykonos

 Our wine was tastefully served in a galvanized bucket full of fresh cut flowers.
-After dinner, our waiter, Nicko, gave us a bottle of “digestive aid” that contained tree sap.
+After dinner, Nicko (our waiter), gave us a bottle of “digestive aid” that contained tree sap.
 It is considered rude to turn down the gracious gifts of the server or owner so we suffered through a shot of the concoction.

-Early that evening, I had an algae, peppermint oil wrap followed by a scalp, shoulder, face, and foot massage.
-There was not a formal spa, the lady only had a room at the hotel, but it felt very refreshing and my skin was silky afterwards.
-Later we invited some of our new friends to join us for dinner and we set out again for caprese, around 10 PM.
-It was a rare cold day in Mykonos and the 68°F temperatures, along the seaside, while dining outside, was not the smartest thing to do.
-Our dinner was wonderful, white truffle risotto, and we had some great house wines.
+In the evening, I had an algae-peppermint oil body wrap treatment followed by a scalp, shoulder, face, and foot massage.
+There was not a formal spa, the lady only had a room at the hotel, but it felt very refreshing and my skin was silky afterward.

 Exploring the Island